Ayaka Ichinose

 Ayaka Ichinose (一ノ瀬 文香, Ichinose Ayaka) is a Japanese gravure idol and LGBT rights activist.
 She is represented with Yoshimoto Creative Agency.

 Personal life

 Ichinose came out as a lesbian in a 2009 magazine interview.
 She began a relationship with actress Sugimori Akane in 2012 after meeting her in a gay bar in Shinjuku, Tokyo.
-The couple held a wedding ceremony in 2014.
+The couple held a wedding ceremony in 2014, and they broke up in May 2017.

+In January 2025, Ichinose announced her partnership to a general woman.